kacperfaber/Spencer.NET/README.md

 #### Create Container
 Constructors of both of containers are too long to
 <br>
-writing use it by contributor programmer.
+writing it by contributor programmer.
 <br>
 You can use tested and safely **ContainerFactory** class
 >`IContainer container = ContainerFactory.Container();`